robinhood/faust/docs/userguide/application.rst

 ``app.topic()`` -- Create a topic-description
 ---------------------------------------------

-To create a topic description, used for example to tell agents what Kafka topic to read from, use the :meth:`~@topic` method:
+Use the :meth:`~@topic` method to create a topic description, used for example to tell agents what Kafka topic to read from:

 .. sourcecode:: python